m0st4f4-hub/MCP-ProjectManager/backend/docs/fastapi_mcp/README.md

 - `/mcp-tools/error-protocol/list` (GET)
 - `/mcp-tools/error-protocol/remove` (DELETE)

+### Agent Handoff Tools

+Use these routes to manage when one agent role should hand off control to another.
+Create new rules with `/mcp-tools/handoff/create`, list all criteria via `/mcp-tools/handoff/list`, and remove a rule using `/mcp-tools/handoff/delete`.

 ## Development and Contributing

 Thank you for considering contributing to FastAPI-MCP!
 We encourage the community to post Issues and create Pull Requests.